 Activities such as oil and gas, bottom-contact fishing and cable and pipeline construction can disrupt the specific environmental conditions created by shelf deeps.
 This can have knock-on effects for the seabed communities supported by the feature as well as animals further up the marine food chain.

-Marine Protected Areas can offer protection to the marine species and communities that live within or above shelf deeps as the larger functions they have in Scotland’s seas e.g. for supporting biodiversity and for carbon storage and climate regulation.
+Marine Protected Areas can offer protection to the marine species and communities that live within or above shelf deeps as well as the larger functions they have in Scotland's seas e.g. for supporting biodiversity and for carbon storage and climate regulation.